margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for the sounds of the trains
 * Grateful for people being active today
 * Grateful for intensity
+* Grateful for all the students at UVA
+* Grateful for nature in Charlottesville
+* Grateful for the child of God in everyone
+* Grateful for the stories and ancestors of African Americans
+* Grateful for therapists
+* Grateful for the CHristian Science practitioner
+* Grateful for people who have lost weight
+* Grateful for friends in Charlottesville
+* Grateful for women worldwide
+* Grateful for people around the whole world
+* Grateful for people celebrating Thanksgiving
+* Grateful for family members
+* Grateful for family members coming together
+* Grateful for interracial couples
+* Grateful for all the people in my Association
+* Grateful for people from China
+* Grateful for newness at UVA
+* Grateful for the construction workers
+* Grateful for the people playing sports
+* Grateful for the home of others
+* Grateful for nurses in our world
+* Grateful for a society filled with appreciation for nurses
+* Grateful for the faith of everyone
+* Grateful for what God is doing through everyone
+* Grateful for God who gives Life
+* Grateful for colors and the prism
+* Grateful for awakening
+* Grateful for my sister
+* Grateful for all the expressions of love and life
+* Grateful for religious freedom in our country
+* Grateful for people from church
+* Grateful that nothing has been lost
+* Grateful for expressions of demcoracy
+* Grateful for everyone singing through their work
+* Grateful for people from Asia
+* Grateful for friends from UVA
+* Grateful for the good that was going on while I was a student at UVA
+* Grateful for all the good people in the world
+* Grateufl that God has led me to the right employment options
+* Grateful for children playing
+* Grateful for all the people in rural VA and rural America
+* Grateful for God's economy
+* Grateful for God's government
+* Grateful for all the innocence of people
+* Grateful for the trucks on the highway
+* Grateful that all talent comes from God
+* Grateful for people from China and Asian countries
+* Grateful for the man evangelizing on the street
+* Grateful for the love that makes the world go around
+* Grateufl for the light refelcted by people
+* Grateful for little children
+* Grateful for overcoming
+* Grateful for the time baking
+* Grateful for all the people in Charlotte
+* Grateful for all the little kids
+* Grateful for all the people in South Korea
+* Grateful for all the people in Africa
+* Grateful for the African roots of Christianity
+* Grateful for the Jewish community
+* Grateful for little kids and their love of God
+* Grateful for Chinese calligraphy
+* Grateful for heaven on earth
+* Grateful for all the people with loving hearts on earth
+* Grateful for the soloist
+* Grateful for the words "heaven" and "eternity" in other languages
+* Grateful for balance reflected through architecture
+* Grateful for my sister
+* Grateful for the 91st psalm
+* Grateful for no fear for the terror by night
+* Grateful for mutual prayers at midnight
+* Grateful for Christian Science hymns that reference the 91st spalm
+* Grateful for all the people in Tennessee and Kentucky
+* Grateful for all the people in Memphis
+* Grateful for the therapists in Tennessee
+* Grateful for all the people I met in therapy in Tennessee
+* Grateful for the people responding to the needs in Kentucky
+* Grateful that God stills the storm
+* Grateful for all of God's people
+* Grateful for African American history in the South
+* Grateful for the African American sororities and fraternities at UVA
+* Grateful for the guy from middle school (Aaron?)
+* Grateful for the girl from soccer as a kid
+* Grateful for friends from Norfolk Academy
+* Grateful for people I met in the Data Science program
+* Grateful for the good going on today
+* Grateful for the light in the children in the airport
+* Grateful for music from Afghanistan culture
+* Grateful for Afrobeats
+* Grateful for a good day with healthy conversations with family members
+* Grateful for the good going on today
+* Grateful for the light in the children in the airport
+* Grateful for the woman sitting next to me
+* Grateful for Tasha at the Engels
+* Grateful for American flags at construction sites
+* Grateful for people form Sig Delt
+* Grateful for all the people moving the country forward
+* Grateful for all the people doing something to live in NYC
+* Grateful forall my family members
+* Grateful for light
+* Grateful for all the people from other countries and cultures
+* Grateful for the beauty in everyone I meet
+* Grateful for spiritual rebirth
+* Grateful for new ways of seeing
+* Grateful for a niche to fill
+* Grateful for a place set out
+* Grateful for faith all over the country
+* Grateful for all the good people everywhere
+* Grateful for people from Norfolk Academy
+* Grateful for interracial relationships
+* Grateful for the fruits of the spirit I see in everyone
+* Grateful for movement
+* Grateful for all God's people
 * Grateful for Truth’s and Love’s sons and daughters
 * Grateful for the rustle of the leaves
 * Grateful for all the people working where I’m working